Scan an application using direct binary analysis

 • If the application is a web application and can be opened in Eclipse, follow these steps to export a .war file containing .class and .java files:

-1. In the Project Explorer window, right-click on the project and select Export.
+1. In the Project Explorer window, select and hold (or right-click) the project and select Export.

 2. Check Export source files, then select a name for the project and a destination to save the exported file.